medic/cht-docs/content/en/apps/examples/anc.md

 ## Solution Overview

-The antenatal care (ANC) workflow helps ensure that women are safe and supported in a timely manner throughout their pregnancy.
-Early and timely ANC visits and increased coordination between CHWs and clinics lead to an increase in facility-based deliveries, which in turn has a strong correlation to maternal and newborn survival.
-Community Health Toolkit applications with ANC workflows are used by health workers and clinical staff to:
+The maternal and newborn health workflows help ensure that women are safe and supported in a timely manner throughout their pregnancy.
+Early and timely maternal health visits and improved coordination between CHWs and clinics lead to an increase in facility-based deliveries, which in turn has a strong correlation to maternal and newborn survival.
+Community Health Toolkit applications with maternal and newborn workflows are used by health workers and clinical staff to:

 - Provide on-time antenatal care visits
 - Educate at each stage of pregnancy
-- Screen and report danger signs
+- Screen and report mother and newborn danger signs
 - Refer and encourage facility delivery
 - Improve delivery rates in facilities with skilled care